Towards Light-weight and Real-time Line Segment Detection: Experiments

 \subsection{Experimental Setting}

 \textbf{Dataset and Evaluation Metrics. } We evaluate our model with two famous LSD datasets: \textit{Wireframe}~\cite{huang2018learning} and \textit{YorkUrban}~\cite{denis2008efficient}.
-The Wireframe dataset consists of 5,000 training and 462 test images of indoor and outdoor scenes, while the YorkUrban dataset has 102 test images.
-Following the typical training and test protocol~\cite{huang2020tp,zhang2019ppgnet,meng2020lgnn,xue2019learning,zhou2019end}, we train our model with the training set from the Wireframe dataset and test with both Wireframe and YorkUrban datasets.
+The Wireframe dataset consists of 5,000 training and 462 test images of man-made environments, while the YorkUrban dataset has 102 test images.
+Following the typical training and test protocol~\cite{huang2020tp,zhou2019end}, we train our model with the training set from the Wireframe dataset and test with both Wireframe and YorkUrban datasets.
 We evaluate our models using prevalent metrics for LSD~\cite{huang2020tp,zhang2019ppgnet,meng2020lgnn,xue2019learning,zhou2019end} that include: heatmap-based metric $F^H$, structural average precision (sAP), and line matching average precision (LAP).

 \textbf{Optimization. } We train our model on Tesla V100 GPU.
-We use the TensorFlow~\cite{abadi2016tensorflow} framework for model training and TFLite~\cite{tflite} for porting models to mobile devices.
+We use the TensorFlow~\cite{abadi2016tensorflow} framework for model training and TFLite~\footnote{www.tensorflow.org/lite} for porting models to mobile devices.
 Input images are resized to $320 \times 320$ or $512 \times 512$ in both training and testing, which are specified in each experiment.
 The input augmentation consists of horizontal and vertical flips, shearing, rotation, and scaling.
 We use ImageNet~\cite{deng2009imagenet} pre-trained weights on the parts of MobileNetV2~\cite{sandler2018mobilenetv2} in M-LSD and M-LSD-tiny.
 Our model is trained using the Adam optimizer~\cite{kingma2014adam} with a learning rate of 0.01.
 We use linear learning rate warm-up for 5 epochs and cosine learning rate decay~\cite{loshchilov2016sgdr} from 70 epoch to 150 epoch.
 We train the model for a total of 150 epochs with a batch size of 64.